JoBCB/HackingP2_2019/Read_Me_Files/READ_ME_Lois_Simon.md

 •	Gaining unauthorised access to data in a system or computer.

+•	Dumpster diving,  someone's trash is the other persons data.

+•	Questioning the value and concept of identity.

+•	Fraud, avoiding the law

 Linked to illegal activities and rebellious behaviour (bias).
 But when and why is something considered as illegal?
 The term hacking still has a negative signification while the concept of hacking is just as well in the